FreddyAyala/Prismata/README.md

 *   **What it means:** You are seeing the **trajectory of a thought**.
 The path the data takes as it flows through the neural pathways, transforming from raw text into abstract understanding.

 ### ⚠️ Data Fidelity Disclaimer
-While Prismata strives for mathematical accuracy, some ultra-large scale or restricted models in this gallery (specifically **DeepSeek-V3** and **AlexNet**) are **Architectural Simulations**.
+While Prismata strives for mathematical accuracy, some models in this gallery are **Architectural Simulations** designed for educational clarity.

-*   **Real Weights:** Models like GPT-2, BERT, and ResNet are generated from the actual pre-trained Hugging Face weights.
+*   **Real Weights:** Models like **GPT-2, BERT, ResNet, and SmolLM** are generated from actual pre-trained Hugging Face weights.
-*   **Simulations:** Models like DeepSeek (671B params) use "Mock" weights to verify the *topology* (e.g., Sparsity/MoE structure) without requiring impractical downloads.
-These visualize the *concept* of the architecture rather than its trained personality.
+*   **Simulations:** Models like **DeepSeek-V3, GPT-4, and Gemini 3.0** use mock weights to verify *topology* (e.g., Sparsity/MoE structure) without requiring impractical downloads.
+*   **Historical/Conceptual:** Models like the **Perceptron, MLP, LSTM, and GAN** are synthesized to visualize the *concept* of their architecture.
+Raw weights from these eras often lack the clear visual structure needed to tell their story effectively.

 ---